LivelyKernel/lively.next/README.md

 ### Docker Compose Setup

-If Docker with Compose support is installed, you can run `lively.next` without installing Node.js, Bun, Rust, Python packages, or the other development tools on the host.
+Docker Compose is an optional development launcher, not a replacement for the native install and run-server workflow below.
+Use the native setup when you want `lively.next` to run directly on your host.
+Use Compose when you want Docker to provide Node.js, Bun, Rust, Python packages, browser dependencies, and the other development tools.

 From the repository root, run: